AmazingAng/WTF-Solidity/Languages/en/23_Delegatecall_en/readme.md

 ```

 ### Verify on Remix
-1. First we deploy contract B and contract C
+1. First we deploy Contract B and contract C

 ![deploy.png](./img/23-3.png)